Deekshashandilya/CrashCourse_ML/README.md

 *K-Nearest Neighbors (KNN)*: KNN is a simple and intuitive algorithm for both classification and regression.
 It assigns a label or predicts a value based on the majority vote or average of the K nearest data points in the training set.

-Clustering Algorithms: Clustering algorithms, such as K-means, DBSCAN, and hierarchical clustering, group similar data points together based on their characteristics.
+*Clustering Algorithms*: Clustering algorithms, such as K-means, DBSCAN, and hierarchical clustering, group similar data points together based on their characteristics.
 Clustering is an unsupervised learning task used for data exploration and pattern discovery.

-Reinforcement Learning Models: Reinforcement learning models, such as Q-learning and deep reinforcement learning, learn to make optimal decisions in an environment to maximize cumulative rewards.
-They are used in areas such as robotics, game playing, and autonomous systems.
+*Reinforcement Learning Models*: Reinforcement learning models, such as Q-learning and deep reinforcement learning, learn to make optimal decisions in an environment to maximize cumulative rewards.
+They are used in areas such as robotics, game-playing, and autonomous systems.